SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

 After an attempted payment, Swedbank Pay will redirect the Payer to one of two specified URLs: `completeUrl` or `cancelUrl`.

-If the payer cancel at any point during payment, he or she will reach the `cancelUrl`.
+If the payer cancel at any point during payment, he or she will be redirected to `cancelUrl`.
 If the payment session is followed through completely, the payer will reach the `completeUrl`.